Government of Pennsylvania: Executive branch

-In Pennsylvania all members of the executive branch are not on the ballot in the same year: elections for governor and lieutenant governor are held in even years when there is not a presidential election, while the other three statewide offices are elected in presidential election years.
+In Pennsylvania the term for all elected members of the executive branch is four years, with a maximum of two terms.
+All members of the executive branch are not on the ballot in the same year: elections for governor and lieutenant governor are held in even years when there is not a presidential election, while the other three statewide offices are elected in presidential election years.

 Departments

 The Governor's Cabinet comprises the directors of various Commonwealth agencies: